notsaizino/Latop.sys/README.md

 ### 📊 Results Overview (Revised)
 *Note: Tests were conducted in a virtualized environment, which may result in higher baseline latency values.
 The measured improvements reflect the driver’s optimizations based on fitted functions derived from peak data of each 40-50 ms period.
 Furthermore, the tests were conducted using an auto-key presser, which clicked the "a" key once every 25ms.*

+This table only shows the "peaks" of latency, because that's what is important.
 | Metric                 | Without Driver | With Driver   | Improvement         |
 |-------------------------|----------------|---------------|---------------------|
 | Inputs at 0 ms Latency  | 35 inputs      | 36 inputs     | ⬆ ~2.9% increase    |